dhiway/cord/docs/sdk/views.md

 let auth = fresh_authorization_with_client(&client, &signer).await?; // valid for ~30 blocks
 ```

 Under the hood this calls `AuthorizationBuilder::generate_view_authorization(&keypair, &AuthorizationBuilder::default_context(), reference_block, None)`, detects the signature scheme, and returns an `AuthorizationRequest` ready for the view functions.
+To scope an authorization to a specific pallet/view pair, compute a context tag via `AuthorizationBuilder::view_context("Entity", "details")` (or similar) and pass it into `generate_view_authorization`.

 ## Entity Views